micro-community/development/design/store/model.md

 res, err := db.List(Eq("type", "post-tag"))
 ```

+## Transactions

+The model will not support true transactions or rollbacks but may provide distributed locking to avoid read-modify-write race conditions that occur
+through parallel data access.
+The simple solution here is to give the model a `Sync` interface for locking and back that by Go's sync package locally
+and etcd in production.

 ## Future Models

 When the `Model` interface is designed, this can be implemented by any future model that honours the interface, in this way we can move on to supporting